 The first thing to decide when implementing your persistence layer is which classes are to be persisted.
 Let's take a sample class (Hotel) as an example.
 We can define a class as persistable using either annotations in the class, or XML metadata.
-Like this
+To achieve the above aim we do this